 Located in Augusta, the Togus VA Medical Center is a full-scale facility with general medical, surgical, intermediate, and mental health services, as well as a nursing home consisting of skilled and longer stay beds and a dementia unit.
 There is a satellite clinic in Houlton and a mental health outpatient clinic in Portland.

-VA's Community Based Outpatient Clinics (CBOCs) delivers care closer to home and extends the services provided by VA to outlying parts of the state.
-The CBOCs have a full complement of VA staff providing medical, mental health and administrative services to Veterans.
-They are located in Bangor, Calais, Caribou, Lewiston, Lincoln, Portland, Rumford, and Saco.
+VA's Community Based Outpatient Clinics (CBOCs) deliver care closer to home and extend the services provided by VA to outlying parts of the state.
+CBOCs have a full complement of VA staff providing medical, mental health, and administrative services to Veterans.
+They are located in Bangor, Calais, Caribou, Fort Kent, Houlton, Lewiston, Lincoln, Portland, and Rumford.

-The Bureau ensures that Maine Veterans and their dependents receive all entitlements due under the law, are relieved to the extent possible of financial hardship, receive every opportunity for self-improvement through higher education, and are afforded proper recognition for their service and sacrifice to the Nation.
-In addition to the main office, the Bureau has six field service offices strategically located throughout the state and a claims office located at the US Department of Veterans Affairs, Togus.
+The Bureau ensures that Maine Veterans and their dependents receive all entitlements due under the law, are relieved to the extent possible of financial hardship, receive every opportunity for self-improvement through higher education, and are afforded proper recognition for their service and sacrifice to our nation.
+In addition to the main office, the Bureau has six field service offices strategically located throughout the state and a claims office located at the U.S. Department of Veterans Affairs, Togus.